Symphysiolysis Quiz

 Developed by doctors.

-This is a condition where there is pain over the pubic region and difficulty walking as a result of the natural softening of ligaments in the pelvic region during pregnancy.
+This condition causes pain in the pubic area and difficulty walking due to the natural softening of ligaments in the pelvic region during pregnancy.

 Difficulty in walking